CRISES IN THE CAPITALIST SYSTEM

 • It failed to implement the Versailles Peace Treaty effectively.

 Many countries lost confidence in the League, leading to withdrawals and the formation of rival alliances like the Axis Powers.
-This ultimately created a power vacuum that encouraged aggression and led to global conflict.

 2. Rise of Dictatorship Governments in Europe.